Help us improve our information

 We need your help to improve our information to better support people with Crohn’s and Colitis.
 Fill in our short survey to let us know what we're doing well and how we can better meet your needs.

-Our information can help you decide if this treatment is right for you.
+This information is for people with Colitis who are on golimumab treatment or who are thinking about starting it.
+This information can help you to decide if this treatment is right for you.
 It looks at:

-This is about golimumab in general and should not replace advice from your health professional.
-For more information, talk to your IBD team or read the leaflet that comes with your medicine.
+This information is about golimumab in general.
+It should not replace advice from your IBD team.
+For more information, read the leaflet that comes with your medicine.
 You can also check the website: medicines.org.uk

 We need your help to improve our information to better support people with Crohn’s and Colitis.
 Fill in our short survey to let us know what we're doing well and how we can better meet your needs.